 This is special number was encountered by an equation where a line is divided into two parts.
 The longer part divided by the shorter part will be equal to the length of the whole line divided by the longer part, confused?
 See below, this whole calculation can be depicted in a form of an equation as,

 It’s symbolized by ‘phi’ (21st letter of the Greek alphabet).
 Resembling Fibonacci sequence to a great extent, (if you go back to school mathematics lessons or The Da Vinci Code by Dan Brown), the Golden Ratio is known to delineate a perfectly symmetrical relationship between two particular proportions, explained above.

-During the ultra-modern days, the pertinence of this concept was used as the basic inspiration in almost every stratum of art which are widely accepted by people all over the world.
-The most famous examples for such include master pieces of Greek architecture and the famous drawing ‘Last supper’.
+During the ultra-modern days, the pertinence of this concept was used as the basic inspiration in almost every stratum of art which is widely accepted by people all over the world.
+The most famous examples of such include masterpieces of Greek architecture and the famous drawing ‘Last Supper’.

 Interestingly, The Golden ratio concept has been vastly observed everywhere in nature around us, especially on flower petals, sea-shells (snail shells, nautilus shells), seed heads, tree branches, pineapples, spiral galaxies, DNA molecules, animal bodies, on honeycombs and even human body, that’s almost in everything!
 It’s a magic figure.

 The basic creation of the golden rectangle is very simple and has an extensive application.

 Here are the steps:

 1. Draw a square, which will form the shorter-edge of the rectangle we are going to form